View Categories

 • However, in 1967, the Court reversed its position in the Golaknath case, stating that fundamental rights cannot be amended.

-• This “basic structure” doctrine allows the judiciary to invalidate any amendment passed by Parliament that conflicts with the fundamental principles of the Constitution.
+• The “basic structure” doctrine empowers the judiciary to strike down any amendment enacted by Parliament that contradicts the fundamental tenets of the Constitution.

 • In 1981, the Supreme Court reaffirmed the Basic Structure doctrine and specified that it should not be applied retrospectively to challenge the validity of amendments made before April 24th, 1973, the date of the Kesavananda Bharati judgment.